FROM THE ARCHIVES

 The audience must judge whether Heisenberg really intended to perpetrate such an act, and whether decisions taken on that day in 1941 saved us from destruction.

 COPS have assembled an accomplished cast, all of whom have been acclaimed in recent years for leading roles in local productions, with Chris Janes as Heisenberg, Ray Newton as Bohr, and Claudia McKelvey as his wife, Margarethe.
-The script, by Michael Frayn, best known for comedies such as
+The script, by Michael Frayn, best known for comedies such as “Alphabetical Order” and “Noises Off” is fast gaining a reputation as a modern classic.

 CAST